 Sake in a Facial Cleanser and Toner

 Do you ever feel like your skin’s looking a little dull?
-If you’re wanting to give your skin a brightening boost, we recommend starting your daily skin routine off with our Kiwi & Pineapple Brightening Cleanser.
-Our vegan foaming cleanser is a great first step in helping to brighten while washing away dullness.
-Use this cleanser on a wet face and gently massage the cleanser into skin, which will help remove dirt and any oil build-up.
-We formulated this gentle cleanser with enzymatic kiwi, pineapple, papaya, citrus and of course sake for a more vibrant and glowing visage.
+If you’re wanting to give your skin a brightening boost, we recommend incorporating sake infused products into your daily skin routine.
+Our vegan safe toner is a great first step in helping to brighten away dullness.

 After a good cleanse, if you’re a fan of the 10 Step Korean Skin Care Routine, you’d move on to the toner step.
 Our Brightening Tonique is a great addition to your sake skincare lineup because it was specifically formulated to enliven dull looking complexions without the use of harsh chemical lighteners.
 We’ve put the power of sake to work for your bleh-looking skin, along with kojic acid, fruit acids and vitamin c.
 Our tonique is made in a base of rose hydrosol and aloe juice for an extra antioxidant-rich toner, which is basically a huge drink of water for your skin.
 Give those thirsty skin cells a much needed hydration boost.